 Let’s say you only need a simple tax return prepared for you and your family.
 Based on 2019 data from the National Society of Accountants, the average tax return costs around $300 to prepare.
 If you expect to receive a sizable payment back from the federal or state government, then this is a small price to pay to ensure things are handled right.

-If you decide to work with an online tax consultant, you’ll probably incur a fixed fee of anywhere from $25 to $1,200, according to Business.com.
+If you decide to work more directly with a tax consultant, you’ll probably incur a fixed fee of anywhere from $25 to $1,200, or an hourly fee up to $450 per hour.
 Depending on the specifics of your situation, this may or may not be a worthwhile price.

 Tax Consultants vs. Tax Preparers

 Before you begin looking for a tax consultant, it’s important to make sure they’re exactly what you need.
 For instance, if you simply need help filing your taxes, a tax preparer might make more sense.
 Beyond that, a tax consultant is likely the way to go.

 A tax preparer is the simplest version of a tax professional.
 Rather than learn about extensive, specialized tax codes, they focus solely on preparing income tax forms for those who need to file.
 This could include your Form 1040, Form 1099 and others.
 While tax preparers often work with individuals, some may help business owners file for their companies.

 Tax consultants work with a similarly wide variety of clients.
 But where they differ is in the complexity of the services they provide.
 For example, a tax consultant can help you manage your tax issues during a divorce, a probate case and other situations.
 On the other hand, a tax preparer sticks to only basic income tax returns.